aangelazz/htn_challenge/README.md

 - When deleting a hacker from "hackers", SQL has a field attribute to delete them from "scans" as well.
 It is not necessary to also add scans for when a hacker is created, as a hacker's scans will automatically be added when a scan is actually made.
 This is effective because the hacker's new scans will automatically be re-formatted upon the next call of `get_hacker` or `get_hackers`.

-- Througout the code, I implemented checks to ensure that requested users existed in the database and that commands were found - this was to ensure the smooth running of the program.
+- Throughout the code, I implemented checks to ensure that requested users existed in the database and that commands were found - this was to ensure the smooth running of the program.
 However, due to my time constraints, I chose not to validate **every** user input, so I made the assumption that they are correct.
 For example, I choose to believe that `min_frequency` in `scan_data` will be an integer less than or equal to `max_frequency`, or that user emails are correct addresses.

 In the future, I have ideas for how I can improve on the functionality of this code, and increase the endpoints my API server provides.
 For example, I can make more SQL databases or fields, like for a check-in & check-out system, with timestamps of both entry and exit for more precise attendance tracking.
 I could even enhance my API by implementing authentication and access control to ensure only authorized users can modify data.
 Additionally, optimizing database performance by improving input validation and deploying to a cloud service would increase accessibility.
 Ultimately, I think this project has strengthened my skills in API development, and I look forward to improving.